huntermonk/huntermonk.github.io/_posts/2018-3-1-advice-is-bad.md

 A more concrete example: I've always struggled with what direction I want to take my career in.
 I read a lot of biographies [1], and because my desire is to achieve financial wealth, and I currently work in the technology sector, that leads me to read biographies about successful technology entreprenurs.
 The problem with that is, I'm not like a lot of them!

-So, I would read Bill Gates' biography, and I would feel bad about myself.
+So, after I read Bill Gates' biography, I felt bad about myself.
 His goals were things like: intellectual prestige, creating the best software and working with new technology.
-My current goals are: respect, financial wealth and interest in the opposite sex.
+My current goals are: respect and financial wealth.
 [2]

-Because my goals didn't align with Bill's, I would assume I'm on the wrong track, or I have a bad moral compass.
-In reality, my goals are shared with many successful american males.
+Because my goals didn't align with Bill's, I assumed I'm on the wrong track, or I have a bad moral compass.
+In reality, my goals are healthy goals shared with a lot of people.
 I'd argue that a majority of american musicians and athletes have the same goals as I do.
 I just don't have the same goals as Bill.

 You may think that you can filter out the differences between yourself and the advice-giver, but it's quite hard.
 Their way of thinking will seep into your thoughts, especially if it's someone you hold in high regard.